 Over the last few years, it has become standard practice in some GP surgeries to ask elderly patients to sign Do Not Resuscitate forms.
 During the Covid-19 epidemic the practice has become far more widespread.

 Many people have reported feeling pressurised into signing Do Not Resuscitate forms.
 Some people have said they have signed the DNR form because they thought they had no choice.
 This is an important human rights issue and deserves wider attention.

 What is a Do Not Resuscitate form?

-Human rights and Do Not Resuscitate notices
+Abuse of Do Not Resuscitate notices and human rights

 There has been controversy about Do Not Resuscitate notices for several years.
 In 2014 the Court of Appeal was asked to consider whether a hospital had breached a patient’s human rights by placing a DNR on her medical notes without first obtaining consent.
 The decision of the Court of Appeal was that the patient’s right to respect for private and family life under Article 8 of the Human Rights Act 1998 had been breached.

 It’s not only in cases where the patient hasn’t given consent to the DNR where there could be a breach of their human rights.
 It could also be a violation of their rights if the patient felt pressurised into giving their consent.

 How should doctors deal with Do Not Resuscitate notices?